Want to start a dropshipping business? Here's everything you need to know to get started.

 Estimated cost: Varies

-Estimated cost: Scales with your business; we recommend budgeting at least $500 to get started
+Estimated cost: Scales with your business; we recommend budgeting at least $500 a month to get started.

 How do dropshippers make money?